Timely Writer: Racing career

 At the start of the 1982 three-year-old racing season, key wins in March and April in the Flamingo Stakes and Florida Derby established Timely Writer as the prohibitive favorite for the Triple Crown of Thoroughbred Racing.
-It had been announced after the Flamingo Stakes that veterinarian Dr. William Reed had purchased 50% of the colt's breeding rights for $3 million dollars.
+It had been announced after the Flamingo Stakes that veterinarian Dr. William Reed had purchased 50% of the colt's breeding rights for $3 million.
 However, a life-threatening case of colic at Churchill Downs in Kentucky sidelined him ten days prior to the Kentucky Derby.
 With only a 50% chance of surviving surgery, Timely Writer recovered and endured a months-long rehabilitation program.
-He made his return to racing on August 14, 1982 at Suffolk Downs, winning the Yankee Handicap.
+He made his return to racing on August 14, 1982, at Suffolk Downs, winning the Yankee Handicap.
 That victory was followed by a return to Saratoga Race Course in allowance company before an unsuccessful bid in the Marlboro Cup Invitational Handicap at Belmont Park.
 He rebounded from that effort with an easy win in a handicap race a week prior to a scheduled start in the Jockey Club Gold Cup.

 Timely Writer was installed as the 2-1 morning line favorite for that race, which was to be his final start before retirement to stud.
 He was unleashing his signature come-from-behind move with 1/2 mile left to race under jockey Jeffrey Fell when suddenly the horse's left foreleg broke.
 He fell to the ground, with three other horses stumbling over him.
 With no possibility of repairing his leg, Timely Writer was humanely euthanized.
 Another colt, Johnny Dance, who had collided with his fallen foe, suffered the same fate.